 As an international university, we strive to provide as much as possible in the English language.
-Under Documents you will find a range of forms and information sheets we have already translated into English.

 Much of the English material available at the University is written by staff working at our various academic and administrative units.
 To ensure uniform terminology and linguistic conventions, we have created our own English Glossary.
 Since we regularly update the glossary and add new terms, we appreciate your feedback and suggestions.

 If you need a text to be translated into English or proofread by a native speaker, please feel free to get in touch with us.